equalisysdev/lofi-girl-pwa/README.md

 # About this Project
 This project is a lofi girl progressive web app (PWA) developed by Equalisys.

-This software is licensed under the Apache 2.0 License (more info on our github...)
+This software is licensed under the Apache 2.0 License (LICENSE-2.0.txt file)

 # Thanks
 This project wouldn't be possible without the 24/7 livestream of Lofi Girl